jeena/Bungloo/README.markdown

 Twittia is a slim Twitter client for OS X written in mostly JavaScript.
 It doesn't implement much of Twitters functionality, only the things **I** care for.
-Therefore it is **small** (84 KB) and **fast** and looks good by doing so. _"Keep it simple, stupid!"_ Is the mantra, therefore there will not by much more functionality as it is now.
+Therefore it is **small** and **fast** and looks good by doing so. _"Keep it simple, stupid!"_ Is the mantra, therefore there will not by much more functionality as it is now.
 But you're welcome to fork and extend it.

 [Download Twittia 2](http://github.com/downloads/jeena/Twittia/Twittia.app.zip)